Headshed/cube-integration/README.md

 Since the result of a GET request for may contain thousands of records, we use Pagination to limit the number of results fetched in one go.
 The json response returned will have links (next/previous) you can use to navigate the results.
 The ``next`` link will be null when there are no more customers to fetch.
 The result records are is put in a list (``results``).

 The default pagination size is 50, meaning that only 50 records will be retrevied in each response.
 The example response below show how this works.
 We see that there is a total number of 1200 records here, but only the 50 first are retreived in the ``results`` list.
-The customer records have been reduced to only show an 'id' in this example.
+The customer records in the example have been reduced to only show an 'id' and only 2 of the 50 records.

 ```json
 {